Walking and Bicycling

 Pedestrian and Bicycle Information Center

-The Pedestrian and Bicycle Information Center (PBIC) is supported by FHWA and NHTSA, and housed within the UNC Highway Safety Research Center.
+The Pedestrian and Bicycle Information Center (PBIC) is a partnership of FHWA and NHTSA and University of North Carolina (UNC) Highway Safety Research Center.
 Its mission is to improve the quality of life in communities through the increase of safe walking and bicycling as viable means of transportation and physical activity.
-PBIC develops, synthesizes, promotes and distributes accurate and current bicycling and walking information; provides expert technical assistance to various audiences to ensure that citizens and professionals have access to the best available information; and generates a network of informed individuals and organizations who can increase the exposure of ped/bike issues to the general public.
-To do so, it manages several websites, produces a variety of reports, guides and case studies, and offers training and technical assistance.
+PBIC develops, synthesizes, promotes, and distributes accurate and current bicycling and walking information; provides access to research findings and data to various audiences; and supports a network of partners who perform public outreach about pedestrian/bike issues.
+To do so, it manages several websites, produces a variety of reports, guides and case studies, offers training and technical assistance.
+Visit the PBIC homepage to learn more.

 - Safety for All Users Report